 We're now returning to (almost) normal.

+We stopped providing routine examinations during the period when coronavirus was at its highest levels and this has allowed us to clear some of our backlog but both hygienists and dentists at the Practice are very busy with a considerable wait for non-urgent care.
 We are working to catch up on those missed examinations and hygienist visits, but it may be some months before we're fully back to normal with these.

 Please understand that many routine dental treatments release a fine mist into the surgery air from the mouth (aerosol generating procedures - AGPs) and these, if virus-laden, are a risk to us and potentially to subsequent patients as well.
 The Faculty of General Dental Practitioner's advice means that we can only provide these AGP treatments with significantly enhanced levels of PPE.
-In addition, each surgery must be left for a prolonged period after treatment for the virus to 'settle' before being used again, and we will have to clean it even more thoroughly than we always did before.
+In addition, each surgery must be left for a prolonged period after treatment for the virus to 'settle' before being used again, and we have to clean it even more thoroughly than we always did before.

 We'd love to be rid of all the extra precautions but that won't be happening for quite some time.
 The return to 'normal' dental care is coming closer so watch this space!